AeroLiner3000: Propulsion system

-Aerodynamic Design
+Aerodynamic design

 The aerodynamic design of the entire train culminates with a super-elliptical shell surface between the nose and the roof of the end car, fully covered wheel sets and car connections, and seamless undercarriage.
 The drag, and therefore noise, is very low.

 The end car front is designed with medium fineness ratio because it is assumed that in the future tunnel portals on high-speed lines will be constructed to cope with the train pressure head wave.
 The cross wind stability of this lightweight train has been tested in a wind-tunnel.

-Lightweight Construction Design
+Lightweight construction cesign

 Comprehensive use of lightweight design techniques that reduce the weight of the car body by 25% and optimised aerodynamics reduce operating and maintenance costs and limit carbon dioxide and noise emissions.
 Furthermore, the weight savings will enable a double-decker car for GB PG1 gauge to be in line with the TSI-PRM standards and offer better seating comfort than many UK trains currently in operation.
 The load-bearing structure of the car body is adapted to the requirements and loads, with structural characteristics that are needed to ensure stability.
 This means that the interior design can be optimised, for example with regard to the design and shape of the upper deck floor, making a double-decker concept with high flexibility possible.

-Passenger Comfort
+Passenger comfort

 The passenger comfort is achieved through reasonable seat pitches of 830 mm, low noise, pressure variations and vibration, and with improved air conditioning and interactive smartphone-based passenger information.
 The AeroLiner3000's design is optimised to achieve five minute dwell times at stations despite seating about 30% more passengers than a TGV Duplex.
 To this end, baggage is taken care of by a robotic baggage handling system.
 Passengers check-in their baggage in the centre of the platform.